 Street Food and Lunch Breaks

 A key part of the tour is the chance to enjoy local street food—most notably lángos, a Hungarian fried bread that’s become a tour favorite.
 The guides offer tips on where to find the best options, making your food experience more authentic.
-Many reviewers rave about the quality and flavor, highlighting it as one of the tour’s culinary highlights.
+Many reviewers love the quality and flavor, highlighting it as one of the tour’s culinary highlights.

 Optional Free Time